a-nldisr/openstack-tools/README.md

 # openstack-tools
-Openstack client tools to connect to Openstack.
+Openstack tools can be used in combination with Openstack.
+These tools are contain the Openstack client only.